dmnks/rpm/tests/README.md

 1. [Podman](https://github.com/containers/podman/)
 1. [Docker](https://github.com/docker/)

-These tools are required for isolation and are looked for in the given order.
+These tools are required for test suite isolation and are looked for in that order.
 If none is available, the test suite will be disabled.

-Bubblewrap provides the best experience as it's lightweight, fast and runs the test suite against your local build directory.
-Podman and Docker will perform a clean RPM build in a container on every run which is more portable and thus suitable for the CI environment but not as much for local development.
+Bubblewrap provides the best experience as it's lightweight and runs the test suite against your local build directory, using the native package manager such as DNF or Zypper to setup the OS image.

+Podman and Docker will perform a separate build in a container on every run, which is more portable and thus suitable for the CI environment but not as optimal for local development.

 > [!IMPORTANT]
-> Bubblewrap is currently only supported by the test suite on Fedora Linux
+> Currently, the Bubblewrap method is only supported on Fedora Linux hosts,
-> hosts, other distros will need Podman or Docker installed.
+> other distros will need Podman or Docker installed.

 Then run the command: